 This post outlines how to easily implement a ticket reward system for classrooms.

-Step-by-step, I describe how to establish this system in your own elementary classroom so that it runs like a well-oiled machine.
+Keep reading to discover how to establish this system in your own elementary classroom.

 Related: To set a strong foundation for your ticket reward system, consider adopting all or some of the components of the C.H.A.M.P.S Classroom Management plan.